-First, a quick introduction.
+First, we need to understand some basics.
 Magnet links and torrent files go hand in hand, but they aren’t exactly the same thing.
 In fact, if you use a magnet link, you don’t even need to download a torrent file to start downloading the content.
 Its crucial identifying information – the hash – is calculated on a given website rather than on the torrent client and sent directly to your Bittorrent program.

-The benefits of this are that a site doesn’t need to host the original torrent file any more, just provide the link.
+The benefits of the magnet link are that a site doesn’t need to host the original torrent file anymore and just has to provide the link.
 For the user, this cuts out the need to download a torrent file before downloading the content, and for the site, it saves on bandwidth because it doesn’t need to host files on its servers.

 Open Magnet Links in Chrome

 First, you’ll need to make sure that Chrome will allow you to create magnet links.
-To do this, go to Settings, then click the menu icon at the top-left, “Advanced,” then “Privacy and Security.”
+To do this, go to the following link

 Open Magnet Links in Firefox

 To open magnet links in Firefox, you again find a torrent file you want to download, and a pop-up should appear asking you which program (usually your Bittorrent client) you want to open the file with.
 To reset the association and get the dialog to appear again, do the following.

 network.protocol-handler.expose.magnet on that page.
 In this preference text, click “Toggle” to make sure the “Value” is set to “false.”

 Once done, you can open the magnet link in Firefox using the torrent application of your choice.